the way of Helcim

 First, we are empathic to the uphill battle that is the life of a small business owner.

-Our empathy and appreciation for the struggles of small business owners is in-part why we are so focused on bringing pricing affordability to our merchants, as well as ensuring that everyone, no matter the size, gets access to amazing customer service.
+Our appreciation for the hard work and ambition of small business owners is in-part why we are so focused on bringing pricing affordability to our merchants, as well as ensuring that everyone, no matter the size, gets access to amazing customer service.

 Second, we put as much value in our existing merchants as we do in potential new ones.